camunda-community-hub/zeebe-cherry-runtime/README.md

 Check the [Installation guide](doc/InstallationGuide/README.md) for more information.

+Check the [Administration guide.md](doc/AdministrationGuide%2FREADME.md) for explanation on functions available.

 In a short overview, to enable a Cherry runtime in your cluster:

 ## Download the application